-New Year’s party of the Nazis in Munich.
+Adolf Hitler in New Year’s party in Munich.
 Photo of Hugo Jaeger 1941

-In December 1941, a party was held in Munich for SS officers and junkers on the occasion of Christmas: it is true that instead of angels there were swastikas, and instead of St. Nicholas – Odin.
+In December 1941, Adolf Hitler in New Year’s party was held in Munich for SS officers and junkers on the occasion of Christmas: it is true that instead of angels there were swastikas, and instead of St. Nicholas – Odin.

 These photos were taken by Hugo Jaeger, one of Hitler’s personal photographers.
 Unlike many other photographers of that time, Hugo Jaeger used color technology of photography in 1941.
 At the end of the war, Hugo Jaeger hid his photographs in glass jars underground, they remained there for ten years.
 About 2000 photos with Adolf Hitler he kept in a bank cell.
 Read about it in the article.
 In 1965, Hugo Jaeger sold them to Life magazine, but they were not published.
 Only in 2009 they were published in online galleries.